Palingenae/OC-P7-BileMo/doc/diagrams/sequence_delete-operations.md

             deactivate D
             S -->> U: Display Response
-            note right of S: Response 200 - OK else User makes request out of their roles
-            S -->> U: Permission denied
+            note right of S: Response 200 - OK else User makes request they don't have the rights for S -->> U: Permission denied
             note right of S: Response 403 - Forbidden note right of S: Security bundle
         end
-    else User does not have API key
+    else User does not have API key or bad API key
         S -->> U: API Key is missing
         note right of S: Response 401 - Unauthorized note right of S: JWT and security